My school is not in the list, what should I do?

 The OAPT physics contest is run for students currently attending school in Ontario, taking SPH3U.
 Schools outside of Ontario are not eligible to offer the current year's contest to its students, however students are welcome to register as a "Visitor".
 Visitors are able to look at past contests and run them on their computers.

-I've registered as a "teacher" under my school, but I can't access the contest management page.
+I've registered as a "teacher" under my school, but I can't access the current contests page.
 Why is that?

 Our computers are not available at 9:00 am, can we write the contest later in the day?

 Yes.
 On the contest date, the contest can be written at anytime that is convenient.
 If you cannot schedule an available computer lab until lunch time, for example, that is fine.

 The students can use non-programmable calculators and scrap paper as required for their rough work.
 The students should not take the used scrap paper away with them when they leave the contest room.